 Below you will find the most frequently asked questions (FAQs) and answers about Austin Community College's response to COVID-19 as it relates to general collegewide information, as well as specific topics for students, faculty & staff.

 The college strongly encourages but does not require vaccinations.

-ACC employees are eligible for up to four hours of Administrative Leave in order to get their first and second COVID vaccination.
-This temporary allowance allows for two hours of leave per shot.
+ACC employees are eligible for up to two hours of Administrative Leave per shot in order to get their first and second COVID vaccination as well as their booster.
 Employees must make arrangements with their supervisors and record it as Administrative Leave.

 Employees who previously used personal/sick leave for their COVID-19 vaccine will have an opportunity to reclassify their leave to Administrative Leave.